Randomized Black-Box PIT for Small Depth +-Regular Non-commutative Circuits: Black-Box PIT for Circuits

 \subsubsection{Types of sub-monomials: Two cases}

 It is important to note that the number of new sub-monomials $m'_i$, denoted as $N$, may not be equal to $D_2$.
-This is because $N$ depends on how many times the path $\rho$ returns to the initial state $q_0$.
+This is because $N$ depends on how many times the path $\rho$ returns to the initial state $q_0$ (see Figure \ref{fig1}).
 Also, the sum of exponents of $\xi$ variables in each sub-monomial $m'_i$ in $m_\rho$ can vary.
-This leads us to consider two possible cases for each computation path $\rho$: (recall $m=m_1\cdot m_2\cdots m_{D_2}$).
+This leads us to consider two possible cases for each computation path $\rho$ that starts at $q_0$ and ends at $q_{s-1}$: (recall $m=m_1\cdot m_2\cdots m_{D_2}$).

 \begin{itemize} \item For each $j<D_2$, the boundary between $m_j$ and $m_{j+1}$ in $m$ is respected by the path $\rho$.
 In this computation path $\rho$, the state of $\mathcal{A}$ is at $q_0$ precisely when it begins processing each sub-monomial $m_j \in X^{D_1}$ for $j \in [D_2]$.
 This means that when $\mathcal{A}$ reads the last variable of the sub-monomial $m_{j-1}$ (for $j>1$), it transitions back to state $q_0$.
 As a result, $\mathcal{A}$ is in state $q_0$ exactly when it reads the first variable of the sub-monomial $m_j$.
 This holds true for all sub-monomials $m_j$ where $j\in[N]$.
 By Proposition \ref{m-rho-form}, the transformed monomial can be expressed as: $m_{\rho}=c_{m}\cdot m'_1\cdot m'_2\cdots m'_{N}$ where $c_m$ is a monomial over $ Y\sqcup Z$ and each $m'_\ell$ is of form $m'_\ell=\xi^{\ell_1}_1\cdots\xi^{\ell_s}_s$.
 In this case, we observe that $N=D_2$ since there are exactly $D_2$ sub-monomials in $m$. \underline{\emph{or}}